-As adopted by the Founding Convention for the International Association of Constitutional Law, held in Belgrade, 17‐19 September 1981, and as approved at the IACL Council meeting in Belgrade at the first World Congress from 29 August to 2 September 1983, as well as revised at the IACL Council meetings held during the subsequent World Congresses, in Paris from 31 August to 4 September 1987, in Warsaw from 2 to 5 September 1991, in Tokyo from 25 to 30 September 1995, Rotterdam from 12 to 16 July 1999, in Santiago de Chile, from 12 to 16 January 2004, in Athens, from 11 to 15 June 2007 and in Mexico City, from 6‐10 December 2010 and in Seoul from 18-22 June 2018 and in Johannesburg from 5-9 December 2022
+As adopted by the Founding Convention for the International Association of Constitutional Law, held in Belgrade, 17‐19 September 1981, and as approved at the IACL Council meeting in Belgrade at the first World Congress from 29 August to 2 September 1983, as well as revised at the IACL Council meetings held during the subsequent World Congresses, in Paris from 31 August to 4 September 1987, in Warsaw from 2 to 5 September 1991, in Tokyo from 25 to 30 September 1995, Rotterdam from 12 to 16 July 1999, in Santiago de Chile, from 12 to 16 January 2004, in Athens, from 11 to 15 June 2007, in Mexico City, from 6‐10 December 2010 and in Seoul from 18-22 June 2018 and in Johannesburg from 5-9 December 2022

 I. GENERAL PROVISIONS

 All those who adhere voluntarily to this Statute hereby found the association of scholars and others concerned with constitutional law from the whole world.
 Its name shall be the INTERNATIONAL ASSOCIATION OF CONSTITUTIONAL LAW – IACL (in the text below referred to as the Association).

-The Association acts as an autonomous, scientific and professional organization, under the terms of its Statute and within the framework of UNESCO.
+The Association acts as an autonomous, scientific and professional organisation, under the terms of its Statute and within the framework of UNESCO.

 The Association’s seat is where the Secretary-General resides.
 The Council of the Association may determine another place as the headquarters of the Association.